Other Federal Agencies

 just moving people and products.
 City and

-county managers are responsible to ensure the health, safety and welfare of
+county managers are responsible for ensuring the health, safety and welfare of

-their constituents, that includes better outcomes in public health, affordable
+their constituents, that includes pursuing better outcomes in public health, affordable

 their communities.
 Local governments recognize that sound transit investments

 and management can help them achieve these outcomes.
 Their unique position allows them to see the bigger picture; not

 only in the long-term effects of a specific program, but also in how the

 multitude of local government programs can become intricately linked together

 and tools to safeguard their transit systems and to build partnerships among